NaveenKaliannan/guide-to-good-software/DevOps/Docker.md

 ******************************
 1. **Host computer or local machine** controls all the program and file.
 It has an Operating System (OS), which has two layer OS kernel (layer 1) and application layer (layer 2 and top layer).
 The kernel communicates with hardware such as cpu, mouse and etc.  The applications run on the kernel layer.
 All linux OS looks different becuase they use different application layer  but on same OS kernal.
 2. **Virtual Machine** virtualize OS kernel and application layer.
 The VM is built on hypervisor, which controls the hardware.
 3. **Docker** virualizae application layer and borrows the OS kernel from host machine.
 Docker occupys less space compared to VM becuase it doesnt virtualize OS kernel.
 The other advantages are: Faster boot time, Easy to scale up, Reproduciability, compatability/dependenceies, no need to set up environment, Developer and tester can run the same code and get the same results even thought the machines are different.
 The application that we build we will always have same dependencies and easy to ship the application.
 With docker, each component or application can be run with specific dependecies/librarie with seperate container.
 The goal of the docker is to package an application, containerize the application and ship them  and run anytime/anywhere.
 Docker is to run a specific tasks, once the tasks is completed, the container exists but always lives until removed **docker rm container-id**.
 ******************************

 ## Docker Installation
 ******************************
 * Docker Community Edition (public) and Enterprise Edition (industries and images are verfified).
+Docker UCP (Universal Control Plane) was Docker’s enterprise-grade management dashboard for running and controlling:     Docker Swarm clusters.
+Kubernetes clusters.
+Docker Trusted Registry (DTR).
+Access control and security policies.
+Think of UCP as the “control center” for your entire container platform.
+It gave you a web UI + API to manage everything instead of using only CLI commands.
 * **Linux installation** : https://docs.docker.com/engine/install/ubuntu/
 * **Debian installation** : https://docs.docker.com/engine/install/debian/
 * The command **sudo systemctl enable docker** enables the Docker service to start automatically when the system boots up